apache/fluo-website/_fluo-1-2/administration/run-fluo-in-docker.md

 docker run apache/fluo classpath
 ```

+This Docker image only runs Fluo, it does not run Accumulo, Hadoop, or
+ZooKeeper processes.
+These systems must be run separately and the Docker image
+configured to use them.

 ## Initialize application

 Before starting a Fluo oracle and worker using the Fluo Docker image,